xuehao/SimpleCxxLib/README.md

 - [Install Qt Creator](https://www.qt.io/download-qt-installer)

-`SimpleCxxLib` libraries also interact with Java, so `Java 8` is needed for running programs properly.
+The `SimpleCxxLib` libraries also interact with Java, so `Java 8` is needed for running programs properly.

 - [Install JDK 8](https://adoptium.net/temurin/releases/?version=8)

+## How to use it

+Using this libary, you can test all the examples in the excellent book [**Programming Abstractions in C++**](https://cs.stanford.edu/people/eroberts/books/ProgrammingAbstractionsInC++/) by Eric Roberts.

+You can check those demos here:

+- [textbook-src](https://github.com/xuehao/cs101-programming-with-cpp/tree/main/textbook-src) - a CMake-version source code